 When showing you personalized ads, we use topics that we think might be of interest to you based on your activity.
 For example, you may see ads for things like "Cooking and Recipes" or "Air Travel."
 We don't use topics or show personalized ads based on sensitive categories like race, religion, sexual orientation, or health.
-And we require the same from advertisers that use our services servers around the world
+And we require the same from advertisers that use our services.